PedlRio/new-tab-mark/README.md

 ```

 ## Development
-If you wish to contribute improvements, you can do so via GitHub by submitting pull requests.ß
+If you wish to contribute improvements, you can do so via GitHub by submitting pull requests